Skip to main content

 In simple terms, cloud data governance is a set of processes and policies that determine how an organization's data is managed in the cloud throughout its lifecycle.

-It might not be the coolest tech topic around, but it’s an exceedingly important one.
-It helps ensure that a company’s cloud-based data is available, usable, accurate, compliant, and secure, among other requirements.
-It’s a critical data management practice for any organization that relies on cloud infrastructure or otherwise consumes cloud services.
+It might not be the coolest tech topic around, but it's an exceedingly important one.
+Proper governance helps ensure that a company's cloud-based data is available, usable, accurate, compliant, and secure, among other requirements.
+Without proper governance, organizations face increased risks of data breaches, compliance violations, and lost business opportunities.

 Industry Insight